reowst/sdk/FAQ.md

 ## Will players be disconnected from my game if Network Next goes down?

-No. If our SDK cannot talk to our backend for any reason, players automatically fall back to the public internet and are _free_.
+No. If our SDK cannot talk to our backend for any reason, players automatically fall back to the public internet.

 ## Are you hiring?